myparcelnl/woocommerce/readme.txt

 === Plugin Name ===
 Contributors: pomegranate
-Tags: woocommerce, export, myparcelBE
+Tags: woocommerce, export, myparcelbe
 Requires at least: 3.5.1 & WooCommerce 2.0+
 Tested up to: 4.9
 Stable tag: 2.4.5
 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Export your WooCommerce orders to MyParcelBE (www.myparcelBE.nl) and print labels directly from the WooCommerce admin
+Export your WooCommerce orders to MyParcelbe (www.myparcelbe.nl) and print labels directly from the WooCommerce admin

 == Description ==

-This WooCommerce extension allows you to export your orders to the MyParcelBE service (www.myparcelBE.nl).
+This WooCommerce extension allows you to export your orders to the MyParcelbe service (www.myparcelbe.nl).

-**Online Manual (in Dutch):** https://myparcelBEnl.github.io/woocommerce/
+**Online Manual (in Dutch):** https://myparcelbenl.github.io/woocommerce/

 = Main features =
 - Delivery options integrated in your checkout
-- Export your WooCommerce orders to MyParcelBE with a simple click, single orders or in batch
+- Export your WooCommerce orders to MyParcelbe with a simple click, single orders or in batch
 - Print shipping labels directly (PDF)
 - Create multiple shipments for the same order
 - Choose your package type (Parcel, mailbox package or unpaid letter)
-- Define preset MyParcelBE shipping options (signature required, extra insurance, etc.)
+- Define preset MyParcelbe shipping options (signature required, extra insurance, etc.)
-- Modify the MyParcelBE shipping options per order before exporting
+- Modify the MyParcelbe shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and house number suffix for more precise address data
 - View the status of the shipment in the order details page
 - Add track&trace link to the order confirmation email

-A MyParcelBE API account is required for this plugin!
-You can create this in your account or contact MyParcelBE at info@myparcelBE.nl
+A MyParcelbe API account is required for this plugin!
+You can create this in your account or contact MyParcelbe at info@myparcelbe.nl

 == Installation ==

 = Automatic installation =
 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't even need to leave your web browser.
-To do an automatic install of WooCommerce MyParcelBE, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+To do an automatic install of WooCommerce MyParcelbe, log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

-In the search field type "WooCommerce MyParcelBE" and click Search Plugins.
+In the search field type "WooCommerce MyParcelbe" and click Search Plugins.
 You can install it by simply clicking Install Now.
 After clicking that link you will be asked if you're sure you want to install the plugin.
 Click yes and WordPress will automatically complete the installation.

 = Manual installation via the WordPress interface =
 1. Download the plugin zip file to your computer